 This may include relaxation exercises, behavioural therapy or additional sessions of Tinnitus Psychodynamic counselling which has been shown to be especially helpful to those with long standing tinnitus symptoms.

 It is also important that you take care of your devices, ensuring that they do not get blocked with wax for example.

 At the last appointment of your therapy, we will provide you with guidance on stabilising the improvements that you have made and re-evaluating the prognosis of your tinnitus for the future.
 Based on your needs, we will offer advice regarding exercise, and food and drink habits related to tinnitus as well as encouraging you to continue with the self management programme we have agreed with you.

-The 23 patients at the start of the clinical study* had varying degrees of tinnitus.
-After 6 months the number of patients that had Catastrophic, Severe and Moderate levels of tinnitus declined significantly.
+The 60 patients at the start of the clinical study* had varying degrees of tinnitus.
+After 7 months the number of patients that had Catastrophic and Severe levels of tinnitus declined significantly.

 *The patient’s severity of tinnitus was measured using the THI international standard method.
 For further information on the categories of tinnitus click here.